-Since 2001, 40 sea turtles have been reported by observers within New Zealand fisheries waters.
-Of these, 27 were leatherback turtles, three were loggerhead turtles, four were green turtles, one was an olive ridley turtle, and 5 were unidentified.
-In the most recent five years only 15 sea turtles have been captured in New Zealand fishery waters (Table 13), all were released alive, except for one green turtle in 2020 which was landed dead.
+Since 2001, 52 sea turtles have been reported by observers within New Zealand fisheries waters.
+Of these, 38 were leatherback turtles, three were loggerhead turtles, five were green turtles, one was an olive ridley turtle, and 5 were unidentified.
+In the most recent five years 22 sea turtles have been captured in New Zealand fishery waters (Table 13), and all were released alive except for one green turtle in 2020, and two leatherback turtles in 2021, which were landed dead (based on photographs taken by observers).
+These sea turtle mortalities in 2020 and 2021 were the first since 2001, when one green turtle mortality was observed.

 Overall, sea turtle interactions are rare in the New Zealand longline fishery.
 Sea turtle interactions may occur throughout the year with a slight increase observed during the austral summer (November to March).
-All but two of the turtles caught since 2001 were released alive.
-These two observed turtle mortalities (2001 and 2020) were both identified as green turtles (based on photographs taken by the observer).
-Preliminary data from observer reports to date in 2021 indicates an increase in sea turtle interactions with surface longline vessels, and this trend is also reflected in reporting from commercial fishers.
+Preliminary data from observer reports to date in 2021 however indicates an increase in sea turtle interactions with surface longline vessels, and this trend is also reflected in reporting from commercial fishers.
 New Zealand fisheries officials are undertaking investigations to understand this recent increase in sea turtle interactions.
 No turtles have been observed or reported from the purse seine or troll fisheries that operate within New Zealand fisheries waters.

-Table 13: Observed sea turtle interactions for surface longline vessels based on observer records each year from 2016 to 2020.
-All turtles were alive on capture and released except for one green turtle landed dead in 2020.
+Table 13: Observed sea turtle interactions for surface longline vessels based on observer records each year from 2017 to2021.
+All turtles were alive on capture and released except for one green turtle landed dead in 2020 and two leatherback turtles in 2021.

-Common name Scientific name 2016 2017 2018 2019 2020
+Common name Scientific name 2017 2018 2019 2020 2021

-Green turtle Chelonia mydas 0 0 1 0 1
+Green turtle Chelonia mydas 0 1 0 1 1

-Leatherback turtle Dermochelys coriacea 3 2 2 0 2
+Leatherback turtle Dermochelys coriacea 2 2 0 2 11

-Loggerhead turtle Caretta caretta 0 0 1 0 1
+Loggerhead turtle Caretta caretta 0 1 0 1 0

 Olive ridley turtle Lepidochelys olivacea 0 0 0 0 0

-Unidentified 2 0 0 0 0
+Unidentified 0 0 0 0 0

-Total 5 2 4 0 4
+Total 2 4 0 4 12